 - It is a minor or unintentional offence and you will need to undergo an alternative form of assessment, such as a short oral assessment, which may involve talking about the work or questioning.
 The penalty in this case is that you will receive the lowest level of competency or pass for all the learning outcomes being assessed.

 - It is a serious offence and you will fail the module.
 Repeated offences of cheating – minor or serious – will result in failure of the module plus a record on your student file, together with the reason.

 You will be advised of all penalties writing.

 What if I don’t agree with the decision?

 If you are accused of and penalised for cheating and believe that the accusation is unjust, you have the right to appeal against the charge.
 This appeal must be lodged in writing with the educational manager of the program within one week of the penalty being imposed.

 - the decision

 - the penalty.

 The appeal will be investigated and a decision will be advised to you within a week of your appeal.

-If you are having difficulties with your studies, you are encouraged to seek help from a student counsellor or Learning Support lecturer.
+If you are having difficulties with your studies, you are encouraged to seek help from student services.